telerik/ajax-docs/controls/ajaxmanager/client-side-programming/overview.md

 >

 >note  **RadAjax** for ASP.NET AJAX requires enclosing the server code blocks inside a **RadCodeBlock** control.
-More information is available here:[RadCodeBlock and RadScriptBlock]({%slug ajaxmanager/radcodeblock-and-radscriptblock%}).
+More information is available here: [RadCodeBlock and RadScriptBlock]({%slug ajaxmanager/radcodeblock-and-radscriptblock%}).
 >

 ## ajaxRequest(arguments)

-There are cases in which you may want to trigger postback/ajax request to the server.
-In this cases you can use the**ajaxRequest(arguments)** function to initiate a generic AJAX request.
+There are cases in which you may want to trigger a postback/ajax request to the server.
+In these cases you can use the **ajaxRequest(arguments)** function to initiate a generic AJAX request.
 When using this function, the event target defaults to the **RadAjaxPanel** or **RadAjaxManager** instance.
-The **arguments** are the parametersthat the control had used when it raised the request.
+The **arguments** are the parameters that the control had used when it raised the request.

 ## AjaxRequest Event

 When **ajaxRequest** function is called on the client it can be handled in the **AjaxRequest** event handler on the server, as shown in **Example 1**.

-Example 1: Performe ajax request on the client and handle it on the server.
+Example 1: Perform an ajax request on the client and handle it on the server.

 ````JavaScript
 	    <telerik:RadCodeBlock ID="RadCodeBlock1" runat="server">